smol-ai/ainews-web-2025/src/content/issues/24-08-21-ainews-ideogram-2-berkeley-function-calling-leaderboard-v2.md

 date: '2024-08-22T00:05:05.366247Z'
 original_slug: ainews-ideogram-2-berkeley-function-calling
 description: >-
-  Ideogram has launched version 2.0 of its image generation model featuring five distinct styles, color palette control, a fully controllable API, and an iOS app, marking over 1 billion images created.
-Meanwhile, Berkeley updated the Function Calling Leaderboard to BFCL V2 Live with 2,251 live user-contributed function documents, highlighting GPT-4's dominance and the strong performance of the open-source Functionary Llama 3-70B finetune.
+  **Microsoft** released the advanced **Phi-3.5** family of models, including a mini instruct version with *3.8B parameters* and a MoE variant with *42B parameters*, featuring a *128K token context window* and outperforming many competitors in reasoning tasks.
+Additionally, the **Berkeley Function Calling Leaderboard (BFCL)** was updated to version 2 with *2251 live user-contributed function calls*, highlighting the dominance of **GPT-4** and the strong performance of the open-source **Functionary Llama 3-70B** finetune.
 tags:
-  - ideogram
-  - image-generation
-  - function-calling
-  - berkeley
-  - gpt-4
-  - llama-3
+  - untagged
+companies: []
+models: []
+topics:
-  - functionary
+  - untagged
 ---